shuhei/shuhei.github.com/source/_posts/2018-12-29-histogram-for-time-series-metrics-on-node-js.markdown

 - [rolling-metrics](https://github.com/vladimir-bukhtoyarov/rolling-metrics): Supports HdrHistogram and multiple strategies including rolling time window.
 - [metrics-scala](https://github.com/erikvanoosten/metrics-scala): Supports HdrHistogram + only reset on snapshot strategy.
 Depends on [hdrhistogram-metrics-reservoir](https://bitbucket.org/marshallpierce/hdrhistogram-metrics-reservoir).

-*Rolling time window* strategy seems to be most popular, but I couldn’t find a consensus on default parameters (length of the time window, bucket size, etc.).
-For the next step, I’ll probably start with *reset on snapshot* strategy and see if it works well.
+*Rolling time window* strategy seems to be most popular, but I couldn't find a consensus on default parameters (length of the time window, bucket size, etc.).
+For the next step, I'll probably start with *reset on snapshot* strategy and see if it works well.

 ## Summary